deepakkum21/angular-19-signal/README.md

 # How signal useful and why to use

-1. Previously using Zone.js was used to compare the values with the old values before and after an event to know if there is any change and this has to be done for each component in the tree and if it has changed it was marked as dirty and we will re-rendered in the next change detection cycle
+1. Previously using Zone.js was used to compare the values with the old values before and after an event to know if there is any change and this has to be done for each component in the tree and if it has changed it was marked as dirty and it will re-rendered in the next change detection cycle

 2. Using signal now Angular can simply keeping track of signal (subscribing - notified when changed), to know when the data has been modified and can mark those component in the component tree as dirty